mnellemann/sysmon/server/README.md

 # Server

-This is the server component of SysMon.
+This is the server component of sysmon.

 ## Installation

 Download *.deb* or *.rpm* package and install.

-See the [doc/systemd.md](doc/systemd.md) or [doc/sysv-init.md](doc/sysv-init.md) files for further instructions.
+See the [doc/systemd.md](doc/systemd.md) or [doc/sysv-init.md](doc/sysv-init.md) files for further instructions on running as a system service.

 ### Influx Database